Trustpilot

 top of page

 Snoring happens when the flow of air through the mouth and nose is partially blocked during sleep.
-This causes the tissues in the throat to vibrate, creating that familiar sound.
-There are several reasons why this blockage occurs:
+This causes the tissues in the throat to vibrate, creating the familiar snoring sound.
+The snoring impact and origins can vary from person to person.
+Some common causes include:

-• Throat anatomy: A thick or long soft palate, large tonsils, or excess throat tissue can narrow the airway.
+• Throat anatomy: A thick or long soft palate, large tonsils, or a bulky tongue can narrow the airway.

-• Age: As we get older, throat muscles become weaker and the airway can narrow.
+• Age: As we get older, throat muscles become weaker and more relaxed.

 • Weight: Extra fat around the neck can squeeze the airway.

-• Sleep position: Sleeping on your back makes the tongue and soft tissues fall backward, blocking airflow.
+• Sleep position: Sleeping on your back makes the tongue fall backward, blocking airflow.

 Close-up view of a person sleeping on their back with a pillow